Exporting Data to Prometheus and Grafana

 http://10.0.0.72:9090

-Navigate to Status>Targets and test the Scraper script by clicking on its EndPoint URL:
+Navigate to Status>Target Health and test the Scraper script by clicking on its EndPoint URL:

 Prometheus will now be collecting data from Traffic Sentinel every minute.
 You can confirm this, and check the performance, by visiting the File>REST>Statistics page on Traffic Sentinel.